• Skip to primary navigation

 Every summer during Folklorama, the city of Winnipeg is chock-full of events that allow people to learn and share their cultures.
 “Travel the world without a passport” as you experience the cuisine, clothing, dancing, music, and so much more of cultures from across the globe.

-Found in Assiniboine Park, the Assiniboine Park Zoo has over 80 acres to traverse.
+Found in Assiniboine Park, the Winnipeg Zoo has over 80 acres to traverse.
 One of the best exhibits is Journey to Churchill, where you can see polar bears swim and play.
-Also watch for special events at the zoo throughout the year, including the fantastic Zoo Lights every winter.
+Also watch for special events at the zoo throughout the year, including the fantastic Winnipeg Zoo Lights every winter.

 Hang out at Hargrave Street Market